EspressoSystems/cape/README.md

 Use any poetry command e. g. `poetry add --dev ipython` to add packages.

+### Interacting with contracts from python
+The ethereum development suite [eth-brownie](https://eth-brownie.readthedocs.io) provides some interactive tools and makes it convenient to test the contracts with python code.

+#### Usage
+Note: brownie currently only works with the hardhat node (but not with the geth node).
+If the geth node is running it will try to connect to it and hang.
+If brownie doesn't find something listening on port 8545 it will try starting a node and connect to that instead.

+Optionally start a hardhat node in a separate terminal

+    hardhat node

+Run an interactive console

+    brownie console
+    >>> dir()
+    >>> help(Greeter.deploy)
+    >>> contract = Greeter.deploy("Hi!", {'from': accounts[0]})
+    >>> contract.greet()
+    'Hi!'

+To run the python tests in [./test](./test) run

+    brownie test --network hardhat

+This will start a hardhat node and run the tests against it.
+If there is already a node running on `host:port` brownie will try to connect to that instead.

 # Benchmarks

 The smart contract `DummyVerifier.sol` simulates the most expensive (in gas) operations of an AAP verifier.